AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 We first wanted to try the human fetal kidney atlas to transfer label into the Wilms tumor samples using azimuth.
-You can find more about the human kidney atlas here: https://www.kidneycellatlas.org/ [3]
+You can find more about the human kidney atlas here: https://www.kidneycellatlas.org/ [3] The reference was obtained from CELLxGENE: <https://cellxgene.cziscience.com/collections/120e86b4-1195-48c5-845b-b98054105eec>, specifically the download for `Fetal kidney dataset: full`.

 ##### Human Azimuth fetal reference from Cao et al.